 The oral defense lasts approximately 1-1 ½ hours and, if you choose, may be attended by family and friends.
 You should come to your oral defense prepared to respond to committee members’ questions about your portfolio and/or written comprehensive exam responses.

-Your thesis director will begin the meeting by asking you and any guests to step outside.
+Your portfolio director will begin the meeting by asking you and any guests to step outside.
 This is part of the protocol as it gives the committee a moment to plan how the defense will proceed.
 You and guests will then be asked to come back into the room and the oral defense itself will begin.
 Your committee chair might ask you to begin by talking briefly about your project, but the majority of the defense will be dedicated to conversation among you and your committee chairs about the portfolio and comprehensive exam itself.
 Committee members will pose questions; you will respond to those questions.

 When committee members are finished with questions, you and guests will be asked to step outside again so that the committee can outline any revisions to the portfolio and comprehensive exam and other requirements that must be met before you submit your final portfolio and comprehensive exam to the Graduate College.
 Last, you will be asked back into the room and you and your portfolio director will discuss further requirements.